-be considered as a meta-object.
+The tasks that are explained above can be used as given, or can be combined into multi-step macrotasks.
+We note that the tasks that we have provided may not cover all possible tasks of a given type, but they can be used as exemplars when defining new tasks.
+Subclusters of a given cluster or group of points can be considered as a meta-object.
 Meta-objects can create a meta-projection, and new tasks can be executed on this projection based on this process.
-In Fig. 13(a), the task is: "Find the closest cluster to the given cluster".
+In Figure 11(a), the task is: "Find the closest cluster to the given cluster".
 For instance, as apparent "Linear Square" is the closest sub-cluster to the "Information Visualization" sub-cluster and "Tree" is the closest sub-cluster to "Graph Drawing".
-Therefore, as shown in Fig. 13(b) we can analyze the meta-projection to see that "Time Varying Filtering" is the closest cluster to the "Visualization" cluster and similarly "Visualization" is the closest cluster to "Data Mining".
+Therefore, as shown in Figure 11(b) we can analyze the meta-projection to see that "Time Varying Filtering" is the closest cluster to the "Visualization" cluster and similarly "Visualization" is the closest cluster to "Data Mining".
 Using this meta-projection, we can get more insight into our data.

-Thus, in Sect.
-3, we saw examples of how appropriate visualization methods could be determined for specific tasks.
+Thus, in section 3, we saw examples of how appropriate visualization methods could be determined for specific tasks.